jackcarrozzo/planesnwind/README.md

 # planesnwind

-__I wish I had thought of a cooler name for this before writing a jillion lines that depend on the package name, but it is at least descriptive.__
+--I wish I had thought of a cooler name for this before writing a jillion lines that depend on the package name, but it is at least descriptive.--

-* This code optimizes flight paths by being wind-aware.
+** This code optimizes flight paths by being wind-aware.

 Commercially registered
 "flights" (ie, "United 333" etc) are not just src-dest pairs but also mostly-static* routes between those pts.
 If these routes were dynamically generated right before departure to take advantage of known wind conditions, much fuel and time can be saved.

+\* Air traffic controllers, workload and traffic load permitting, are able to verbally adjust a flight's route in their area, but this is ad hoc and rarely more than a few
+% overall improvement.

 Simplified actions: